A well-drafted sale of business contract is key to a smooth transaction. You should consider including the following in your contract:

 3. Any restraints of trade?

 A restraint of trade clause that goes further than necessary to protect the legitimate business interests of the purchaser will be unenforceable and void.
-If you are unsure about the enforceability of a restraint of trade clause, you should ask a legal professional to review your contract.

 4. What will happen to employees?

 Your contract should address whether the sale has the effect of transferring or terminating employees.
-In some cases, parties may agree that existing employees must be re-interviewed by the new business.

 Sellers must comply with their obligations under the Fair Work Act 2009 (Cth) when dealing with employees.
 They must honour any employee entitlements such as annual leave, flexible working arrangements, and sick leave.
-Employees who are not transferred to the new business may also be entitled to redundancy pay.
+Employees who are not transferred to the new business may be entitled to redundancy pay.

 5. What happens to your intellectual property?